JuanMarcosRamirez/outage_RIS_indoor/README.md

 * To generate the curves in Figure 2(d), run `Poutage_vs_radius.ipynb` file in the indoor2D directory.
 Adjust the operating frequency and the number of RIS elements to obtain different curves.

+#### Figure 3

+* To generate the curves in Figure 3(a), run `Without_Beamsteering.ipynb` file in the indoor2D directory.
+Adjust the operating frequency and the number of RIS elements to obtain different curves.

 ## Platform